baidu/Senta/README.en.md

 ### Pip

-You can directly use the Python package to predict sentiment analysis tasks, by loading a pre-trained skep model.
+You can directly use the Python package to predict sentiment analysis tasks by loading a pre-trained `SKEP` model.

 #### Installation